Chapter 15.35

 903.3.5.3 Underground water supply.
 The location of the fire department connection, post indicator valve and the routing of the water supply for multi-building facilities or buildings over 300,000 square feet shall be evaluated on an individual basis.

 Underground fire lines to the automatic sprinkler risers and fire hydrants to buildings over 300,000 square feet shall have separate loops.
-The same 2 points of connection to the public water supply can be utilized with separate piping to each loop of each building.
-Post Indicator Valve (PIV) shall be located after each backflow preventer and a Fire Department Connection (FDC) sufficient to provide the fire flow demand after the PIV at 1 point of connection.
+The same two points of connection to the public water supply can be utilized with separate piping to each loop of each building.
+Post Indicator Valve (PIV) shall be located after each backflow preventer and a Fire Department Connection (FDC) sufficient to provide the fire flow demand after the PIV at one point of connection.

 903.3.6 {CFC text not modified}

 903.3.7 Fire department connections.
 A fire department connection shall be provided for all buildings, or when the Fire Code Official deems them necessary.
-The type and location of fire department connections shall be approved by the fire code official.
+The type and location of fire department connections shall be approved by the Fire Code Official.

 Exception: Group R-3 occupancies less than 12,000 square feet do not require fire department connections.

-903.3.8 – 903.3.8.5 {CFC text not modified}
+903.3.8 – 903.3.9 {CFC text not modified}

-903.3.9 Floor control valves.
+903.3.10 Floor control valves.
 Floor control valves and waterflow detection assemblies shall be installed at each floor.
 An exterior control valve shall be provided for all buildings except Group R, Division 3 occupancies.

 Exception: Group R-2 without an interior hallway, R-3 and R-3.1.

-903.3.10 Underground corrosion protection.
+903.3.11 Underground corrosion protection.
 A corrosion protection plan, including details and specifications for all ferrous underground piping must be designed and provided by a corrosion engineer certified by the National Association of Corrosion Engineers (NACE) or its equivalent.

 Exception: underground piping systems with cathodic protection on all ferrous piping.

-903.3.11 Control Valves.
+903.3.12 Control Valves.
 Control valves and flow switches shall be installed on each floor.
 All control valves shall be monitored by a Central Station.

-903.3.12 Stages.
+903.3.13 Stages.
 All stages shall be provided with an automatic fire extinguishing system.
 Such systems shall be provided throughout the stage and in dressing rooms, workshops, storerooms and other accessory spaces contiguous to such stages.

-903.3.13 Stairs.
+903.3.14 Stairs.
 An automatic sprinkler system shall be installed in enclosed usable space below or over a stairway in all occupancies.

-903.3.14 Speculative Warehousing.
+903.3.15 Speculative Warehousing.
 The sprinkler system shall be designed to discharge at the following rates:

 1. Where clear ceiling heights are 20 feet or less, 0.33 gallons per minute, per square foot, over a minimum area of 3,000 square feet.